joeymeere/caravel/README.md

 # Caravel

-A header-only C framework for building Solana programs
+A C framework/toolkit for building Solana programs

 ## Prerequisites